 From 1450-1700, England saw multiple threats and claims to the throne, which resulted in wars and conflicts for centuries.
 In this chapter, you'll learn about the rise of the Tudor dynasty after the Wars of the Roses, the challenge to Charles I's authority, and how Henry VIII defeated Catholic rule in his country.
-Our instructors have created smaller lessons to explain the important events within this period of English history, so you can learn about Shakespeare and his impact in one lesson and the Golden Age of Elizabeth I in another.
-You'll see the events that occurred within England's borders and the threats they had from without.
-This chapter is designed to teach you:
+This chapter help you with these types of questions on the exam:

-- How the Tudors came out on top after the Wars of the Roses
+- Explaining the Tudors came out on top after the Wars of the Roses

-- The important politics, events, and people of the English Civil War
+- Understanding the important politics, events, and people of the English Civil War

-- About the advent of the Anglican Church
+- Exploring the advent of the Anglican Church

-- How English conflicts affected society and culture
+- Understanding how the English conflicts affected society and culture

 |England's Wars of the Roses||Learn about this fight for the throne in England, including who was involved and the important battles.|